beerjs/helsinki/README.md

 We usually meet every Tuesday in a bar choosen from the community.
 Do not be shy and come and talk to us on so many topics.

 Click the <kbd>watch</kbd> button for this repo to get notified of upcoming meeting dates or date and location changes.
 Don't forget to __star__ BeerJS Helsinki too.
+Join [our Meetup.com group](https://www.meetup.com/BeerJS-Helsinki-Meetup/).

 ### Want to share something?